cloudinary/cloudinary_parse/README.md

 * `cloud/cloudinary.js` - The cloudinary library entrypoint.
 In order to load cloudinary library you must `require('cloud/cloudinary')` the result of this expression is the cloudinary namespace.
 See `sample/cloud/main.js` for sample usage.

+### Installation

+Installing the Cloud Module is done by copying all files and folders under [https://github.com/cloudinary/cloudinary_parse/tree/master/cloud](https://github.com/cloudinary/cloudinary_parse/tree/master/cloud) to the `cloud` folder of the specific Cloud Code project that uses the module.
+In the case of the included sample Cloud Code project, it should be copied to the `cloud` folder of a local copy of: [https://github.com/cloudinary/cloudinary_parse/tree/master/sample](https://github.com/cloudinary/cloudinary_parse/tree/master/sample)

 ## Configuration

 Supplying cloudinary configuration can be specified either by providing `cloudinary_config.js` in the `cloud` directory, or by directly calling `cloudinary.config` with a configuration object (See comment in `sample/cloud/main.js` for sample usage).